Loading...

 Foreign Account Tax Compliance Act (FATCA)

-The Foreign Account Tax Compliance Act (FATCA) is a United States federal law enacted in 2010 aimed at combating tax evasion by U.S. taxpayers holding financial assets outside the country.
-FATCA requires foreign financial institutions to report information about financial accounts held by U.S. taxpayers to the Internal Revenue Service (IRS).
+The Foreign Account Tax Compliance Act (FATCA) is a U.S. federal law enacted in 2010 aimed at combating tax evasion by U.S. taxpayers holding financial assets outside the United States.

 Foreign Corrupt Practices Act (FCPA)